4awpawz/buster/README.md

     |    - housecat.jpg
     |    - housecat.[unique hash name].jpg

-__example__ of an operational directive using a glob:
+__example__ operational directive using a glob:

     `media/**/*.jpg:1:staging/media`

-The above directs Buster to recursively traverse all files and folders starting from within the *media* folder and to copy each file that matches the *`*.jpg`* pattern to the *staging/media* folder.
+The above directs Buster to recursively traverse all files and folders, starting from within the *media* folder, and to save a copy of each file that matches the *`*.jpg`* pattern to the *staging/media* folder with a hash-based file name.

->__Important__ If a file's parent folder doesn't exist, Buster will create the folder first and then copy the file to it.
+>__Important__ When copying files, Buster will make folders and their parents if needed.

 The result of the above would be:

-    - staging/    <--
+    - staging/    <-- created
     |    |
-    |    - media/    <--
+    |    - media/    <-- created
     |        |
     |        - housecat.[unique hash name].jpg
     |        - purringcat.[unique hash name].jpg
-    |        - bigcats/    <--
+    |        - bigcats/    <-- created
     |            |
     |            - lion.[unique hash name].jpg
     |            - tiger.[unique hash name].jpg